ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 ![Log Insights networking diagram](../../images/opsmgmt-vrlinw.svg "Log Insights networking diagram"){: caption="Figure 1.
 Log Insights networking" caption-side="bottom"}

 In this design, each location has an independent vRLI cluster that is deployed on the management cluster.
 The vRLI cluster is deployed on the tooling subnet by using {{site.data.keyword.cloud_notm}} Portable IP addresses.
 This facilitates communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space.
 The components include: vSphere hosts, vCenter, Platform Services Controller, NSX Manager, and NSX Controllers.
-A vRLI cluster contains a Master Node and at least two Worker Nodes with an Integrated Load Balancer.
+A vRLI cluster contains a Primary Node and at least two Worker Nodes with an Integrated Load Balancer.

-* Master Node - Required initial node in the Cluster.
-The Master Node is responsible for queries and log ingestion.
-The Master Node web UI is the single pane of glass for that vRealize Log Insight Cluster.
-All queries against data are directed against the master, which in turn distributes the workload to the Workers.
+* Primary Node - Required initial node in the Cluster.
+The Primary Node is responsible for queries and log ingestion.
+The Primary Node web UI is the single pane of glass for that vRealize Log Insight Cluster.
+All queries against data are directed against the primary, which in turn distributes the workload to the Workers.
 * Worker Node - three nodes minimum are required to form a cluster with the ability to add more Workers for scale-out.
 A Worker Node ingests logs and stores logs locally.
 * Integrated Load Balancer - This provides high availability by using proprietary load-balancing configuration (no external load balancer required).
 * Log Insight Forwarder – This is deployed to receive logs from the NSX overlay components.
 Additionally, it can be leveraged by a client if they want to send logs from compute VMs.
-The Log Insight Forwarder is a single vRealize Log Insight Master Node that is used as a remote syslog aggregator to forward alerts to the vRLI cluster.
+The Log Insight Forwarder is a single vRealize Log Insight Primary Node that is used as a remote syslog aggregator to forward alerts to the vRLI cluster.
 As the VXLAN-backed addresses are outside of the BYOIP address space, NAT rules must be implemented on the NSX ESG.

 The following sizes are available and the appropriate one is selected:
 * Small – 2,000 events per second